szweibel/webvm/command-line-treasure-hunt/house/upstairs/bedroom/bed/done.md

 If so, now it's time to add it all together:

 	CHALLENGE: Run a command that will count the number of characters of all files that have the markdown extension.
-	Write the total down and go read the next isntructions in done2.md
+	Write the total down and go read the next instructions in done2.md